OBDS-Training/Help/content/en/docs/linux/configuration/bashrc/index.md

 ### Modules

-The following chunk of code uses the `module` command to put a version of the `git` program on the `PATH` that is more recent than the version originally installed with the operating system.
+The next chunk of code uses the `module` command to put a version of the `git` program on the `PATH` that is more recent than the version originally installed with the operating system.